tc39/proposal-class-fields/README.md

 - Propose and discuss small syntactic or semantic tweaks, especially those motivated by experience implementing or using the proposal.
 - Develop improved documentation, sample code, and other ways to introduce programmers at all levels to this feature.

-If you have any additional ideas on how to improve JavaScript, see ecma262's [CONTRIBUTING.md](https://github.com/tc39/ecma262/blob/master/CONTRIBUTING.md) for how to create a new feature proposal.
+If you have any additional ideas on how to improve JavaScript, see ecma262's [CONTRIBUTING.md](https://github.com/tc39/ecma262/blob/master/CONTRIBUTING.md) for how to get involved.